-Dovetail allows the user to disable strict API response validation implemented by Nova Tempest tests by means of the -no-api-validation option.
+Dovetail allows the user to disable strict API response validation implemented by Nova Tempest tests by means of the --no-api-validation option.
 Usage of this option is only advisable if the SUT returns Nova API responses that contain additional attributes.
-For more information on this command line option and its intended usage, refer to dovetail-exemption_process_api_response_validation.
+For more information on this command line option and its intended usage, refer to Disabling Strict API Validation in Tempest.